angwanqi/gcp-ai-bootcamp/cloudrun/deploy_vllm_cloudrun.md

 ## **Enable necessary APIs**

 To use Google Cloud services like Cloud Run, you must first activate their respective APIs for your project.
-Running the commands below in the Cloud Shell terminal enables all the services that you will need for this Codelab:
+Running the commands below in the Cloud Shell terminal enables all the services that you will need for this lab:

 ```
 gcloud services enable run.googleapis.com
-cloud services enable cloudbuild.googleapis.com
+gcloud services enable cloudbuild.googleapis.com
 gcloud services enable secretmanager.googleapis.com
 gcloud services enable artifactregistry.googleapis.com
 ```